3 ways to save on energy bills

 Don't place the air-conditioning thermostat near lamps, appliances, or in direct sunlight.
 The thermostat sensed heat in these areas could cause the air conditioner to run longer than necessary.

-Since energy for lighting accounts for some 10 percent of your electric bill, you can save by lightening up on your wattage.
+Since lighting energy accounts for about 10 percent of your electric bill, you can save by reducing your wattage.

 If you're using 100-watt bulbs where 60-watt bulbs would do, consider replacing them.
 Or switch to fluorescent bulbs that screw into standard sockets.

-Lighten up on your interior decorating, too: Pale colors for walls, draperies, rugs, and upholstery reflect light and can reduce the number of lamps needed to light a room adequately.
+Lighten up on your interior decorating, too: Pale colors for walls, draperies, rugs, and upholstery reflect light and can reduce the number of lamps needed to adequately light a room.

 It's easy to save on energy bills in the kitchen.
 Here's how: